Data Processing Agreement (DPA)

 Resilience (Art.
 32(1)(c))

-- Atomic provider-call claim (the PENDING sentinel pattern) prevents duplicate fiscal documents on worker concurrency.
+- Atomic provider-call claim prevents duplicate fiscal documents under worker concurrency.

 Restoration after incident (Art.
 32(1)(c))

-- MySQL migrations are versioned and append-only; rollback is forward-only by adding a new migration.
+- Database migrations are versioned and append-only; rollback is forward-only by adding a new migration.

-- Planned: documented RTO / RPO targets, an off-host SQLite backup pipeline, and an annual full restore drill.
+- Planned: documented RTO / RPO targets, an off-host backup pipeline for the tenant configuration store, and an annual full restore drill.
 None of these are in production today; the Controller will be notified once they are.

 Audit log